 We'll cover everything from developing, planning, launching, and managing ERG programs that support and empower your employees.

 What Is an Employee Resource Group?

-Defining what an ERG means for your business is a critical first step before developing your business case for executive sponsorship and resources.
+Defining what an ERG means for your business is a critical first step before developing your business case and strategic approach.

 Developing Your ERG Business Case and Strategy

 When launching an ERG program, it can be easy to look at your employee’s needs at a surface level and create ERGs that relate to these topical attributes.